16467 Built Environment Law and Ethics6cp; 3 hpw, face to face - theory-oriented lecture/workshops (COVID-19 depending)

 Anti-requisite(s): 16128 Built Environment Law

 This is a core first-year subject in both the Bachelor of Construction Project Management (C10214) and Bachelor of Property Economics (C10310).
 It provides students with an introduction to law for the built environment.
 Students are introduced to the Australian legal system, including the processes through which law is made and amended.
-The subject also covers the principle obligations imposed upon construction and property professionals.
+The subject also covers the principle obligations imposed on construction and property professionals.
 Examples of the relevant contractual and tortious principles are drawn from cases dealing with construction and property law.
-The subject provides an introduction to the system of land titling in Australia (Torrens and the system of tenures and estates).
-It also asks students to consider the difference between legal and ethical frameworks and how they apply to the scenarios raised by the case law and problem scenarios considered throughout the subject.
+It asks students to consider the difference between legal and ethical frameworks and how they apply to the scenarios raised by the case law and problem scenarios considered throughout the subject.

-Students are also taught the difference between primary and secondary sources in law and the relative importance of each.
+Students are also taught what constitutes a legal source.
 A basic introduction to legal citation as well as how to find sources of law is also covered.

 Autumn session, City campus